 You have the right to request access to, a copy of, rectification, restriction in the use of, or erasure of your information in accordance with all applicable laws.
 The erasure of your information shall be subject to the retention periods of applicable federal law and the record retention schedule in Washington State University’s policies.
 If WSU is collecting your information based on your consent, you may also have the right to withdraw consent to the use of your sensitive information without affecting the lawfulness of the University’s use of the information prior to receipt of your request.

-If your information was created within and transferred out of the European Union to the University, you may exercise these rights by contacting WSU’s Chief Information Security Officer, Thomas Ambrosi.
+If your information was created within and transferred out of the European Union to the University, you may exercise these rights by contacting WSU’s Chief Information Security Officer, Michael Walters.
 You may also file a complaint with the appropriate supervisory authority in the European Union.

 We may update or change this policy at any time.
 Your continued use of the University’s website and third-party applications after any such change indicates your acceptance of these changes.